Michigan Murders: Trial

 The two primary questions before the jury, Delhey stated, would be the accuracy of eyewitnesses who would be called to testify and, ultimately, whether the more than 500 hair samples found upon Beineman's panties matched the hair clippings later recovered from the basement of Collins' uncle.
 Delhey also stated the prosecution's intent to prove that Collins had had sole access to his uncle's home and basement on the afternoon of Beineman's disappearance, and although he had made concerted efforts to remove physical evidence from the crime scene, blood samples recovered from this location were a match for the blood type of the victim.
 Delhey formally closed his opening statement to the jury by requesting they return a verdict of life imprisonment with no possibility of parole.
 (Note: The death sentence was not an option for the prosecution to seek as Michigan had legislatively abolished the death penalty for murder in 1846.)

 The defense contended that although the murder of Beineman was a "vicious, sadistic attack" which had degraded her body "to a point almost beyond human comprehension," the prosecution's case that Collins was the perpetrator of the crime was a weak one at best.
-Defense attorneys Neil Fink and Joseph Louisell, in their opening statement, labeled the eyewitnesses' identification of both Collins and his motorcycle as flawed and unreliable, and stated their intentions to introduce several witnesses who would provide an alibi for their client for the afternoon Karen Sue Beineman had been abducted and murdered.
+Defense attorneys Neil Fink and Joseph Louisell, in their opening statement, labeled the eyewitnesses' identification of both Collins and his motorcycle as flawed and unreliable, and stated their intentions to introduce several witnesses who would provide an alibi for their client for the afternoon Beineman had been abducted and murdered.
 Collins' attorneys also alleged these alibi witnesses had been subjected to police harassment, that the tests conducted upon the hair samples found upon Beineman's panties were unreliable, and that Collins' uncle had refused to divulge the blood type(s) of his own family to defense attorneys.